Jonesboro, Arkansas: 2013

+Government

+Awards

+Jonesboro has received multiple state and national recognitions for excellence in infrastructure, planning, recreation, and public safety initiatives.
+In 2024, the city was named Airport of the Year by the Arkansas Division of Aeronautics for improvements at the Jonesboro Municipal Airport.
+That same year, Mayor Harold Copenhaver was recognized as Mayor of the Year by the Arkansas Association of Chiefs of Police for his leadership in public safety and support of crime-reduction technology.

+In 2024, Jonesboro’s Health Accelerator Plan earned the Plan of the Year (Population 30,000+) award from the Arkansas Chapter of the American Planning Association.
+The city also received the Trail of the Year (Natural Surface) award for Craighead Forest Park and the Tourism Program of the Year for the African American Cultural Center at the E. Boone Watson Community Center from the Arkansas Recreation & Parks Association.

+Other recognitions include the 2024 Trendsetter City of the Year – Diversity & Inclusion Award from the Arkansas Municipal League for programs such as Project SEARCH, Project CARE, and the Social Determinants of Health Study, as well as prior Trendsetter honors for Infrastructure and Water (2023), Education and Workforce Development (2022), and Technology and Security (2022).

 Economy

 The Mall at Turtle Creek, opened in 2006, was the largest mall in northeast Arkansas and was the only enclosed mall constructed in the country that year.
 The mall closed in 2020 due to tornado damage; currently, the only stores in operation at Turtle Creek are Dillard's, JCPenney, and Target.
 Before The Mall at Turtle Creek opened, Indian Mall, named for the former mascot of Arkansas State University, was the primary shopping destination in northeast Arkansas.
 The Indian Mall was demolished in 2012.

-In 2012, Kiplinger's Personal Finance ranked Jonesboro ninth of the "10 Best Cities for Cheapskates".
+In 2025, the former Turtle Creek mall site was sold for approximately US $4.85 million, and redevelopment plans are underway to transform parts of it into an open-air, mixed-use center.”

 Arts and culture

 Points of interest

 Craighead Forest Park is a city-owned park located on Crowley's Ridge featuring a 60-acre fishing lake, camping facilities, hiking/biking trails, nature areas, picnic sites and recreational fields.

 Crowley's Ridge Parkway runs through Jonesboro.
 It was designated one of Arkansas' Scenic Byways in 1997, and it was designated Arkansas' first National Scenic Byway in 1998.

 In 2004 the Arkansas Game and Fish Commission opened the 160-acre Forrest L. Wood Crowley's Ridge Nature Center in south Jonesboro, adjacent to Craighead Forest Park.
 The center includes exhibits on the origins and history of the Ridge, wildlife, educational models and displays, land and water features, hiking trails, an observation tower and an auditorium.